World-of-Workflows/WorkflowsUniversity/docs/object-workflows.md

 The process is as follows
 1. Create a Data Type
 2. Create an Instance
-3. Create a Workflow with a specific name
+3. Create a Workflow with the Object Instance Trigger activity
-4. Execute and test the workflow.
+4. Execute and test the workflow

 The instructions below show how to do this: